-While the news is full of stories of people who’ve cut out their morning coffee or eaten fewer avocados.
-Again not the worse idea but what if you could bypass such drastic action!
+The news is full of stories of people who’ve cut out their morning coffee or eaten fewer avocados.
+Again not the worse idea but what if you could bypass such drastic action?!

 What you do need is a plan.
 The adage of “If you fail to plan, you are planning to fail! ” still ring true.

 So if you don’t know where to start or have lost your way, we’ll cover how to save a house deposit from scratch.
 You’ll also learn how to stay motived while you save.

 Set realistic goals

-As we don’t learn how to set and achieve goals as kids, we lack the focus to set and work toward a goal as an adult.
+Sadly, as kids, we don’t learn how to set and achieve goals.
+So we lack the focus to set and work toward a goal as an adult.
 This often leads to frustration both personally and professionally.

 The power of 1

 One is a powerful number.
 One is the start.
-If you focus on one thing long enough you’re more likely to succeed than fail.
+If you focus on one thing long enough you’re more likely to succeed.

 Have a plan how you’ll save a house deposit